etsangsplk/hashgraph-ledger/README.md

 ## QuantumLedger

-The QuantumLedger is an experimental minimalistic blockchain written completely in javascript.
+The QuantumLedger is an experimental hashgraph written completely in javascript.

 It has no enrollment, no member service, no user registrations or "accounts, and no native currency or "fuel".